 To complete their line-up, Brad and Chloe have welcomed three powerhouse musicians to help them deliver the rock.
 Enter bassist Emily Togni, a Tennessee-by-way-of-Arkansas native; Susie Q (another Arkansas native), on lead guitar; and former New Jersey girl Alison Hinderliter on keyboards.

-Prolific writers and producers, The Handcuffs have officially released two albums, recorded with Mike Hagler (Wilco, the Pulsars, Neko Case, the Mekons) at Kingsize Sound in Chicago, with the third scheduled for releasein late summer 2011.
-Songs from the debut CD "Model for a Revolution," their second "Electorluv" and their third "Waiting for the Robot," (in addition to many unreleased tracks) have been placed in numerous feature films and television shows on the CW, MTV, VH1, A&E, E!, Showtime, PBS, FUSE, Fuel, ABC and NBC, including Gossip Girl, Roadtrip Nation, Jersey Shore, Snooki & JWOWW, The Hills, Celebrity Rehab and many more.
+Prolific writers and producers, The Handcuffs have officially released three albums, recorded with Mike Hagler (Wilco, the Pulsars, Neko Case, the Mekons) at Kingsize Sound Labs in Chicago, and are currently working on the fourth.
+Songs from the debut CD "Model for a Revolution," their second "Electroluv" and their third "Waiting for the Robot," (in addition to many unreleased tracks) have been placed in numerous feature films and television shows on the CW, MTV, VH1, A&E, E!, Showtime, PBS, FUSE, Fuel, ABC and NBC, including Gossip Girl, Roadtrip Nation, Jersey Shore, Snooki & JWOWW, The Hills, Celebrity Rehab and many more.
 The Handcuffs are also featured on the soundtrack of the Sundance and SXSW award winning documentary "The Education of Shelby Knox" and the critically lauded Showtime special "Wendy Liebman: Taller on TV."

 The Handcuffs' goals for the future: keep writing, keep recording, keep evolving.